Corpo della Nobiltà Italiana: The Association

-Some years later, the association merged with the previously established Unione della Noblità Italiana (UNI, Union of Italian Nobility), founded on the example of the French Association d'entraide de la noblesse française (ANF).
+Some years later, the association merged with the previously established Unione della Nobiltà Italiana (UNI, Union of Italian Nobility), founded on the example of the French Association d'entraide de la noblesse française (ANF).

 Tasks

 The CNI aims to keep up to date the official list of Italian nobles, applying rigorously the appropriate laws of nobility, based on the last official list published by the Kingdom of Italy, the Ordinamento dello stato nobiliare italiano (Organization of the Italian Nobility), from 1943.
 (Republican governments since then, in compliance with the constitution, have shown no interest in publishing an updated version.)

 People entitled to be inscribed are:

 1 – those already inscribed in the official registrars;

 2 – those who had a grant of a nobility title (including the mere title of Noble) after the publication of the lists;

 3 – legitimate and natural issue of the latter, meaning descendants which are both legitimate, excluding children born out of lawful wedlock, and natural, excluding adopted children, (children whose parents married after their birth are considered as fully legitimate as for the purposes of this list);

 4 – illegitimately born children in whose act of legitimacy the succession in nobility titles is expressly provided (this could only happen during the kingdom);

 5 – those who prove their descent by a man who had not been included in the lists at that time, but whose right is proven according to the applicable rules.

 Other aims are mutual assistance among nobles and social events for young nobles.